Home / Blog /

 • Consider creating a microsite or well-being hub on your intranet homepage to offer a one-stop shop point of access to all your well-being solutions.

-• Constantly reevaluate point solutions to determine whether they’re still relevant and in line with your employee engagement strategy.
+• Constantly reevaluate point solutions to determine whether they’re still relevant and in line with your employee well-being and engagement strategies.
 Health care and your employees’ needs are changing all the time, so you don’t want offerings to become stagnant.

 Can well-being programs help solve the point solution fatigue problem?

 But we do acknowledge that sometimes external vendors are necessary to get important programs and services to participants.
-For example, though we currently offer stress coaching specialists – and will soon have mental health coaching specialists – we recognize that if someone needs very specific mental health help or support, we’ll need to refer the participant to a client’s EAP or a health plan’s behavioral health services.
+For example, though we currently offer stress coaching and mental health coaching specialists, we recognize that if someone needs very specific mental health help or support, we’ll need to refer the participant to a client’s EAP or a health plan’s behavioral health services.
 The same is true for support for financial wellness, caregiving for an aging parent, and pain management.

 That said, we are judicious about the point solutions we do add to our platform.
-We take care not to add multiple point solution vendors in one category because we vet and ensure we are offering the best.
-We think this is the best way to offer employees and members what they need while making the experience as seamless and user-friendly as possible.
+We take care not to add multiple point solution vendors in one category, and we vet each point solution to ensure they meet our high standards in areas like clinical proficiency, security compliance and engagement metrics.
+Overall, we think this is the best way to offer employees and members what they need, while making the experience as seamless and user-friendly as possible.

 * * * * * * * * * * * * * * * * * * *